-The UK's exit from the European Union is no longer about the future relationship between the two sides.
+The UK’s exit from the European Union is no longer about the future relationship between the two sides.
 It is not even about whether the Conservative party can be kept together.
-It has turned into an operation to stop Nigel Farage, leader of the victorious Brexit party in the European Parliament elections, from destroying the Tories.
+It has turned into an operation to stop Nigel Farage from destroying the Tories.

-A probable outcome at the end of October – the deadline for Brexit – is that Boris Johnson, by then prime minister, will declare that the EU has not responded to his generous offer and consequently, his country has no choice but to leave without a deal.
+The bottom line is that at the end of October – the deadline for Brexit – UK Prime Minister Boris Johnson will declare that the EU has not responded to his generous offer and consequently, his country has no choice but to leave without a deal.

-This would sharpen the Conservatives' existential crisis.
-The threat comes from Nigel Farage, whose Brexit party won more than 30% of the vote in last week's poll.
+There is no doubt in the minds of the party that it faces an existential crisis.
+The threat comes from Nigel Farage, whose Brexit party won the UK’s European elections, with more than 30% of the vote.
 The challenge for the Tories is to find a leader who can draw the faithful back.
 Johnson is the only one who fits the bill.
 He can stand up to Farage in populism and slogans.
 He is of the same breed.

-Johnson may decide the only way is to 'out-Farage' Farage and steer towards a no-deal Brexit.
-That would cost support from the Remain wing of the Tory party, but would solidify his position among the other members, so may be worth the price.
-And one mustn't forget that many Labour voters supported Brexit, making Boris Johnson palatable as leader in view of their own party sliding increasingly towards a customs union or even a second referendum.
+The only way is to ‘out-Farage’ Farage and steer for a no-deal Brexit.
+That will cost him a few MPs from the Remain wing of the Tory party, but will solidify his position among the other members, so may be worth the price.
+And one mustn’t forget that many Labour voters supported Brexit, making Boris Johnson palatable as leader in view of their own party sliding increasingly towards a customs union or even a second referendum.

-Johnson as prime minister would have to attempt to clinch a better deal than May achieved – or at least give the impression he is doing so.
-He would confront Brussels with an offer tailored to Britain's interests, knowing that the EU27 would not accept it.
-Then, he would claim that EU intransigence had forced Britain's hand.
+To be seen as a prime minister and not a demagogue, he must attempt to clinch a better deal than May achieved – or at least give the impression he is doing so.
+He will confront Brussels with an offer tailored to Britain’s interests, knowing that the EU27 cannot, or will not, accept it.
+Then, he will claim that their intransigence, stubbornness and unreasonableness forced Britain’s hand.

-In such a scenario it would be near-impossible for Farage to retaliate.
-He would lack a platform on which to criticise Johnson, who would have delivered a no-deal Brexit after having tried to secure a good deal.
+It will be near-impossible for Farage to retaliate.
+He thrives on elections and campaigning, but Britain’s next election is a general election which does not need to be called before 5 May 2022.
+Three years is a long time for him to be out of the loop.
+He will lack a platform on which to criticise Johnson, who will have delivered a no-deal Brexit after having tried to secure a good deal.

-The price for eliminating Farage would be slower economic growth in Britain and a disastrous future relationship with the EU and Ireland.
-Scotland's flirtation with secession would be rekindled and a similar situation could occur in Northern Ireland.
+The price for eliminating Farage is slower economic growth in Britain and a disastrous future relationship with the EU and Ireland.
+Scotland’s flirtation with secession will be rekindled and a similar situation could occur in Northern Ireland.

-Johnson would revive the spirit of 1940 and declare that Britain stands alone against the continent, calling for patriotism and national unity.
-He would outmanoeuvre Farage and label the Labour party 'unpatriotic'.
+But Johnson may have an answer.
+He will revive the spirit of 1940 and declare that Britain stands alone against the continent, calling for patriotism and national unity.
+Farage will be outmanoeuvred and the Labour party labelled ‘unpatriotic’ by the prime minister.
 An appeal to close ranks could tempt him to call a general election, but as Theresa May discovered in June 2017, such a move entails high risks.

 Joergen Oerstroem Moeller is Associate Research Fellow, ISEAS Yusof Ishak Institute, and a former State Secretary at the Danish foreign ministry.